Demographics of Michigan

 Michigan is the third-most populous state in the Midwestern United States, with a population of 10,077,331 according to the 2020 United States census.
 The vast majority of the state's population lives in the Lower Peninsula, with only 301,609 residing in the Upper Peninsula.
-Culturally, the Lower Peninsula is more diverse with European, Native American, and African-descended communities prevalent, whereas the Upper Peninsula is predominantly European.
+Culturally, the Lower Peninsula is more diverse with European, Native American, and African-descended communities prevalent, whereas the Upper Peninsula is predominantly European or Native American.